akmarzhan1/kanban-board/README.md

 python test.py
 ```

-You should get something like the below (make sure the app is running):
+You should get something like the below:
 <img width="508" alt="Screen Shot 2021-03-13 at 05 59 40" src="https://user-images.githubusercontent.com/47840436/111010637-4edd8800-83c1-11eb-8a56-75a0a9e13153.png">

 ### References